-A while back, my friend and fellow actress Maria, posted an article on her Facebook page: A 1945 Code of Ethics for Theatre Workers, and I thought I’d chime in with my opinion of the piece.
+In 1945, a Code of Ethics for Theatre Workers was circulating the Rialto, and I thought I’d chime in with my opinion of the piece.

 I’ve reproduced the text below, because I think it’s incredibly useful and important for actors/actresses to know this information, and a great insight for our audiences about the standards that a great many actors impose upon themselves.
-Those actors who don’t, aren’t on the stage for very long (hopefully).
+Those actors who don’t, aren’t on the stage for very long.

 Foreword to the Code

 “A part of the great tradition of the theatre is the code of ethics which belong to every worker in the theatre.
 This code is not a superstition, nor a dogma, nor a ritual which is enforced by tribunals; it is an attitude toward your vocation, your fellow workers, your audiences and yourself.
 It is a kind of self-discipline which does not rob you of your invaluable individualism.

 “Those of you who have been in show business know the full connotation of these precepts.
 Those of you who are new to show business will soon learn.
 Therefore, it is with the sincere purpose of continued dedication to the great traditions of the theatre that these items are here presented.”

 If you learn, as many call it: The Craft, from a knowledgeable instructor with a resume’ to back up their teaching skills, you’ll employ many of these rules instinctively.

 The “rules” follow, with my thoughts in italics.

 1. I shall never miss a performance.